-Set this field to Enabled to use the Wake-On-USB Keyboard function.
-This function allows you to use a USB keyboard to wake up a system that is in the S3 (STR - Suspend To RAM) state.
-Refer to "Jumper Settings for Wake-On-USB Keyboard" in chapter 2 for more information.
+This field, when enabled, allows you to use a USB keyboard to wake up a system that is in the S3 (STR - Suspend To RAM) state.
+This can be configured only if the "ACPI Suspend Type" field is set to "S3(STR)".